 - Think about the seasons.
 It snows a lot in the mountains of Western North Carolina.
 Make sure you choose a lot where you will not have too steep of a driveway or have four-wheel drive to safely make it up and down the driveway.

-Another reason to choose Smoky Mountain Retreats is we have several contractors who work in-house.
+Another reason to choose Smoky Mountain Retreat is we have several contractors who work in-house.
 These contractors are able to work with you to build a house to your specifications.
 Mountain design builders are used to working with sloping property.
 Depending on the grade of the slope, you may end up with a large crawl space or foundation.
 Also, try to incorporate the natural beauty surrounding you.
 It is important to try to not remove too many trees or rocks before building.
 It is best if you can find a way to incorporate them into your floorplan.
 Not only will this help the environment but will add to the uniqueness of your home.

 Attempt to think of every little thing, down to the smallest detail.
 It will cost more later if you have not planned ahead for additions you may want further down the line.
 Think about how many porches and what sizes, do you want to be able to have a hot tub outside, fire pit, hammock, etc?
 These are all things decisions you are going to have to make before the construction begins.